Case Study

 Improving wellbeing through partnership

-Learn from Sheffield Children’s Hospital Foundation Trust's experience of undertaking two key projects in partnership with trade unions
+Learn from Sheffield Children’s Hospital NHS Foundation Trust's experience of undertaking two key projects in partnership with trade unions.

 24 October 2022